robal852/WordsCounter/README.md

 Welcome to the WordsCounter repository!

-This project implements sequential word processing.
-It reads a file, extracts unique words, and counts them.
+Features:

+ - counts unique words in a text file

+ - supports both sequential and multithreaded processing

+ - measures execution time for different methods

-It is written in C++17 and utilizes Google Test
+It is written in C++17 and utilizes Google Test and CMake

 To build and run call from build dir: